Geoalert/mapflow-docs-en/source/userguides/imagery_search.rst

   :width: 13cm
   :class: with-border

-  The search card shows the number of new images found in the background.
+  The search card shows the number of **new images** found.
 Clicking on an image in the results table will mark it as "seen".

 .. note::
-  To start processing based on the found image you need to select the desired image by clicking on it in the table and click “Save”.
+  To start processing based on the found image you need to select the desired image by clicking on it in the table and clicking “Save” button.

 Two key points on viewing results: